tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

      (*Futures contracts are contractual bets made today about what the future value of something will be.
 They are used a lot for hedging and for speculative trading.
 For more information on futures contracts, see a few of the links in the [Resources](#Resources) section.*)

-3. Perform a time-series decomposition, using Hodrick-Prescott filter and various moving average (MA) and exponentially weighted moving average (EWMA) smoothers.
+3. Perform a time-series decomposition, using the Hodrick-Prescott filter and various moving average (MA) and exponentially weighted moving average (EWMA) smoothers.

 4. Estimate a Scikit-Learn time-series regression to identify seasonal effects in the yen.